-The Remuneration Committee ("RC") currently comprises two (2) non-executive directors and one (1) executive director with majority of the members being independent as follows:
+The Remuneration Committee ("RC") currently comprises three (3) Non-Executive Directors and one (1) Executive Director with majority of the members being independent as follows:

-Name Position Chan Wah Chong Chairman, Independent Non-Executive Director Mary Geraldine Phipps Member, Senior Independent Non-Executive Director Khaw Khoon Tee Member, Executive Chairman
+Name Position Chan Wah Chong Chairman, Independent Non-Executive Director Mary Geraldine Phipps Member, Senior Independent Non-Executive Director Law Cheng Lock Member, Independent Non-Executive Director Khaw Khoon Tee Member, Executive Chairman

-The RC reviews and reports to the Board on remuneration and personnel policies, compensation and benefits programs with the aim to attract, retain and motivate individuals of the highest quality.
+The RC reviews and reports to the Board on remuneration and personnel policies, compensation and benefits programmes with the aim to attract, retain and motivate individuals of the highest quality.
 The remuneration should be aligned with the business strategy and long-term objectives of the Group, and to reflect the board's responsibilities, expertise and complexity of the Group's activities.

-The remuneration package of each individual executive Director is structured to reflect his experience, performance and scope of responsibilities.
-The remuneration of non-executive Directors are in the form of annual fees and reflects the experience and the level of responsibilities undertaken by the particular non-executive Director concerned.
+The remuneration package of each individual Executive Director is structured to reflect his experience, performance and scope of responsibilities.
+The remuneration of Non-Executive Directors are in the form of annual fees and reflects the experience and the level of responsibilities undertaken by the particular Non-Executive Director concerned.

 The RC has full, free and unrestricted access to the Group's records, properties and personnel in carrying out its duties and responsibilities.
-The RC is not authorized to implement its own recommendations but reports the same to the Board for the latter's consideration, approval and implementation.
+The RC is not authorised to implement its own recommendations but reports the same to the Board for the latter's consideration, approval and implementation.